mstksg/inCode/copy/entries/hamilton-1.md

-The *real* Hamiltonian is actually the [Poisson bracket][] of the system's [Lagrangian][], but I did some of the work for you for the case of time-independent coordinates where the potential energy depends *only* on positions (so, no friction, wind resistance, etc.), the Hamiltonian of a system is precisely the system's total [mechanical energy][], or its kinetic energy plus the potential energy:
+The *real* Hamiltonian is actually the [Poisson bracket][] of the system's [Lagrangian][], but I did some of the work for you for the case of time-independent coordinates where the potential energy depends *only* on positions (so, no friction, wind resistance, time, etc.), the Hamiltonian of a system is precisely the system's total [mechanical energy][], or its kinetic energy plus the potential energy:

 [Poisson bracket]: https://en.wikipedia.org/wiki/Poisson_bracket
 [mechanical energy]: https://en.wikipedia.org/wiki/Mechanical_energy